opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 Besides, the annotated image is published in `/opendr/image_pose_annotated` as well as the corresponding poses in `/opendr/poses`.

 ### Video Human Activity Recognition ROS Node

 A ROS node for performing Human Activity Recognition using either CoX3D or X3D models pretrained on Kinetics400.

-Assuming the drivers have been installed and OpenDR catkin workspace has been sourced, the node can be started as follows:
+You can find the video human activity recognition ROS node python script [here](./scripts/video_activity_recognition.py) to inspect the code and modify it as you wish to fit your needs.
+The node makes use of the toolkit's video human activity recognition tools which can be found [here for CoX3D](../../../../src/opendr/perception/activity_recognition/cox3d/cox3d_learner.py) and
+[here for X3D](../../../../src/opendr/perception/activity_recognition/x3d/x3d_learner.py) whose documentation can be found [here](../../../../docs/reference/activity-recognition.md).

+Instructions for basic usage and visualization of results:

 1. Start the node responsible for publishing images.
 If you have a USB camera, then you can use the `usb_cam_node` as explained in the [prerequisites above](#prerequisites).

-2. You are then ready to start the pose detection node:
+2. You are then ready to start the video human activity recognition node:

     ```shell
-    rosrun perception pose_estimation.py
+    rosrun perception video_activity_recognition.py
     ```
     The following optional arguments are available:
    - `-h, --help`: show a help message and exit